 … Developments in Emerging Economies, Though, Will Sustain the Long-Term Growth

-Though the short term market is likely to be driven by developed economies, long term sustainability will be offered through the contributions of emerging economies
+Though the short term, the smart grids infrastructure market is likely to be driven by developed economies, long term sustainability will be offered through the contributions of emerging economies